 2. You Are Uploading Images to a Website

 Website speed depends heavily on image sizes.
-A page with five 3 MB PNG photos takes 15 MB to load — on a slow mobile connection, that could be 20-30 seconds.
-The same page with JPGs at 200-400 KB each loads in 2-3 seconds.
+Using appropriately compressed JPG files for photographs can help pages load more efficiently, especially on mobile connections.
 Use JPG for photos on websites.
-Use PNG only for logos, icons, and graphics where sharp edges matter.
+Use PNG for logos, icons, and graphics where sharp edges or transparency matter.

 3. You Need to Email Multiple Images

-Email attachments are typically limited to 25 MB total.
-Three high-resolution PNG photos can easily exceed that.
-Converting to JPG keeps you under the limit without forcing you to reduce image dimensions.
-Our Image Compressor can batch process multiple images if you have several to convert.
+Email attachments often have size limits.
+Converting suitable photographic PNG files to JPG can help keep the total under the limit without reducing image dimensions.
+The Image Compressor can process multiple images if you have several to convert.

-If your image has a transparent background, converting to JPG will fill that transparency with white (or black).
-Your logo with a transparent background will suddenly have a white box around it.
+If your image has a transparent background, converting to JPG will replace that transparency with a solid background.
+Your logo with a transparent background will suddenly have a solid box around it.
 Keep logos, icons, and UI elements as PNG.
-If you need a smaller file with transparency, convert to WebP instead — it supports transparency and produces smaller files than PNG.
-Our Image Compressor has a WebP conversion option.
+If you need a smaller file with transparency, WebP may be an option — it supports transparency and can produce smaller files than PNG.

 What About WebP Instead of JPG?